samuel-phan/nvidia-fan-min/README.md

 In the `NVIDIA X Server Settings` > `Thermal Settings`, you can now control the fan manually.

-Edit the `nvidia-fan-min.service` file to set the `ExecStart` value to the location of your script `nvidia-fan-min.sh`.
+Edit the `nvidia-fan-min.service.j2` file to set the `ExecStart` value to the location of your script `nvidia-fan-min.sh`.

 ```
-sudo ln -s /path/to/nvidia-fan-min.service /etc/systemd/system/nvidia-fan-min.service
+sudo cp /path/to/nvidia-fan-min.service /etc/systemd/system/nvidia-fan-min.service
 sudo systemctl enable nvidia-fan-min
 sudo systemctl start nvidia-fan-min
 ```